 Prizes for all winners include incubation services from The Innovation Hub’s Maxum Business Incubator and Climate Innovation Centre (CIC).
-In addition, prize winners receive a cash award and seed funding:
+In addition, prize winners receive seed funding of R 3.2 Million to be shared across all GAP Categories.

 All submissions that meet the entry criteria will be judged by an adjudication panel consisting of industry experts, government stakeholders, technical specialists and successful entrepreneurs.
 Entries will be judged according to the following main criteria: